sroy0101/connection-simulation-client/README.md

 This application requires the connection-simulation-server application.
 Clone and run a version of it locally when testing this app.

+TODOs:
+This app currently gets the api response and updates the store but the results are not displayed.
+The following updates are planned:
+1. Add a progress bar while waiting for response from the server.
+The server currently limits the simulation time to 1 minute.
+After the progress bar is added it would be possible to increase the simulation time significantly.
+2. Add a table display of the simulation test results.

 ## Available Scripts